Military of historic Sarawak: Sarawakian provinces (1641–1841)

 An illustration of Datu Patinggi Ali.

-After the death of Sultan Tengah, the Sultan took over and placed local chiefs to control the province similar to the Ottoman Mamluk beys of Egypt.
-Which would be power checked by an hereditary "Datu Patinggi".
+After the death of Sultan Tengah, the Sultan of Brunei retook power, although he let the chiefs, who served Sultan Ibrahim to continue their roles, and which Sarawak would be controlled by a Datu Patinggi.

 Antimony ore was discovered in Siniawan and Jambusan in 1823.
 The Bruneian sultan had appointed Ali as the governor of Sarawak in the 1820s.
 The Chinese mined antimony ore in Siniawan, while the Malays who resided in the Tonga Tanah used Bidayuh laborers.
 However, as soon as Sultan Omar Ali Saifuddin II Brunei realized that antimony ore and gold had been discovered in the Bau area, the Sultan named Pengiran Indera Mahkota as the new Governor of Sarawak in 1827, replacing Datu Patinggi Ali, allowing Brunei to take control of the antimony mines and commerce.
 The administrative center of Sarawak was relocated by Pengiran Indera Mahkota in 1826 from Lidah Tanah to Santubong and subsequently to Kuching.
 It is said that he moved the administrative center to Kuching using the fear of pirates as justification.
 However, a deliberate measure was taken to lessen Ali's influence and authority.
 The full control of mining activities and antimony trade in Bau was made feasible by Pengiran Indera Mahkota when they seized power from Ali to govern Sarawak.

 Mullen, a supporter of Ali, said that Bidayuh and Malays were made to work long hours in the antimony mine.
 Before Pengiran Indera Mahkota arrived, he had been in charge of them for a considerable time.
 When he saw the misery of his followers—who were compelled to labor at Pengiran Indera Mahkota's antimony mine—he was reportedly angered.
 The insistence of Pengiran Indera Mahkota that his followers pay extremely high taxes infuriated Ali even more.
 Additionally, because Pengiran Indera Mahkota controlled all commercial activity, they could not trade as freely as before.